How to Relieve Neck Pain: A Complete Guide to Solutions

 1. Poor Posture

 One of the leading causes of neck pain is poor posture.
 Whether it’s slouching at your desk, craning your neck to check your phone, or hunching forward while working, these habits can cause serious strain on your cervical spine.
-Over time, this misalignment stresses muscles, ligaments, and joints, resulting in stiffness, tension headaches, and persistent discomfort.
+Gradually, this misalignment stresses muscles, ligaments, and joints, resulting in stiffness, tension headaches, and persistent discomfort.

 A common issue tied to poor posture is "tech neck"—also known as text neck syndrome.
 This condition is a direct result of hours spent hunched over screens, with shoulders rounded and head leaning forward.
 All this puts extra pressure on your spine, causing it to bear more weight than it’s meant to.
-The longer you maintain these awkward positions, the more your trapezius and levator scapulae muscles tighten, leading to pain that radiates from your neck into your shoulders and upper back.

 2. Muscle Strain